Aywa Runtime Documentation

 Install on a host

-Run the installer on Ubuntu with Docker.
-The first production path is VPS + Docker Compose.
+Run the generated command on Ubuntu with Docker.
+The Standard production path is one VPS + Docker Compose.

 03